 Waydev lets you increase visibility about team contributions, see where the most significant impact is being made, identify areas to give concrete feedback, and help teams understand how process changes impact the team’s effectiveness.

 Being a manager and not being able to measure your team’s performance properly can be frustrating.
 Waydev can help you measure the amplitude of code changes that are happening in a more complex manner than measuring raw lines of code.

-See for yourself using our 30-day free trial or schedule a product demo if you want to talk to an expert in software development metrics.
+Schedule a product demo if you want to talk to an expert in software development metrics.